DevMcEE/dynamic-table/README.md

 # Dynamic table
-Handles 100k+ rows in optimal for rendering way.
+Handles Unlimited amount of data in the optimal for rendering, customizable  way(limited amount).

 Lazy loading based on 2 different techniques: